-There are a lot of legal documents involved in a business sale.
-It is very important that the legal documents are well drafted when you sell your company.
+There are a numerous legal documents involved in a business sale.
+It is particularly important that the legal documents are well drafted when you sell your company.
 Our M&A associates are well suited to help you construct these contracts to protect your interests.
-Our associate members (in this case the legal advisors) are specialists in the specific legal stages of the M&A process and we get them involved when legal documents need to be produced.
+Our associate members (in this case the legal advisers) are specialists in the specific legal stages of the M&A process and we get them involved when legal documents need to be produced.
 Below, is an overview of some of the most important legal documents that are used in a business sale.

 If you are really interested in selling your company, it is good to become familiar with the documents involved.
 Download the following documents to become more aware of their content:

 In the final step of selling a business, the SPA (share purchase agreement) will be drawn up by a legal party.
-The responsibility belongs to the buyer and the legal advisors of the buyer.
-The share purchase agreement is the contract that executes the sale of the shares legally.
+The responsibility belongs to the buyer and the legal advisers of the buyer.
+The share purchase agreement is the contract that legally executes the sale of the shares.
 The SPA contains all relevant legal items in relation to a business sale.
 The most important ones are the sale of shares, the price, withheld amount, taxes and other conditions of the business sale.
 Further items that are included in an SPA are warranties, the liability of the sellers and indemnities.
-It is important to get good advice from legal advisors on how to structure crucial items like a possible earn-out and possible warranties or indemnities.
+It is important to get good advice from legal advisers on how to structure crucial items like a possible earn-out and potential warranties or indemnities.
 In a later phase (sometimes years after the business sale) these legal items might come back again and at that stage, you should be well protected.

 Corporate Finance in Europe can manage this process if desired.
 Signing the contract with the notary so it is legally binding is the last step in selling your company.
 Download an example of an index of an SPA to see which items should be included in the agreement.

 We provide our M&A services in all European countries.
 We can help you with legal support when you want to sell your company.
-Corporate Finance in Europe (CFIE) is highly qualified to help out on legal M&A advice.
-Find your legal advisor on the page associate members if you have a legal issue concerning the sale of your company.
+Corporate Finance in Europe (CFIE) is highly qualified to help out with legal M&A advice.
+Find your legal adviser on the page associate members if you have a legal issue concerning the sale of your company.

-Please contact us for a free of charge brainstorm session and feedback on your plans to sell a company and the legal parts involved in these processes.
+Please contact us for a free-of-charge brainstorming session and feedback on your plans to sell a company and the legal components involved in these processes.
 We can also help you with the preparation, visit how to prepare for selling a business for details.